ubccr/ccrdocs/pages/portals/ood.md

 When the Jupyter app starts, it will launch these additional modules with it and you'll have access to the pytorch software.
 If you want to load several modules and they all require the same dependencies, these only need to be listed once.
 For example, torchvision also requires gcc and openmpi.
 If you wanted to load pytorch and torchvision, specify this in the "Extra modules to load with Jupyter" box:  `gcc/11.2.0  openmpi/4.1.1 pytorch/1.13.1-CUDA-11.8.0 torchvision/0.14.1-CUDA-11.8.0`

-- The "Jupyter Notebook (Legacy)" app is available to support users utilizing the `ccrsoft\legacy` software release.
-These sessions automatically run on CCR's older compute nodes (tagged `LEGACY`).
-The support for `ccrsoft/legacy` has been deprecated and this app will be removed from OnDemand in June 2024.

 **Loading additional software modules with VSCode:**
 This works the same way as described above for the Jupyter Lab/Notebook app.
 Any software modules listed in this box will be loaded when the VSCode session starts.